 - (a) In addition to their rights under clause 11.7, the directors may at any time appoint any person who is eligible to be a director under clause 11.2 as a director to fill a casual vacancy.
-However, the appointment must not be made during an Election Period unless the number of directors is less than the quorum required in clause 16.2(a). - (b) The continuing directors may act despite any vacancy in the board of directors.
-However, if the number of directors is less than the quorum required in clause 16.2(a), then the continuing directors may act only for the purpose of filling vacancies to the extent necessary to bring their number up to that number.
+However, the appointment must not be made during an Election Period for the Region that the casual vacancy relates to unless the number of directors is less than the quorum required in clause 16.2(a). - (b) The continuing directors may act despite any vacancy in the board of directors.
+However, if the number of directors is less than the quorum required in clause 16.2(a), then the continuing directors may act for the purpose of filling vacancies to the extent necessary to bring their number up to that number.